If ever you needed an excuse to play more games and tuck into Apple Arcade, having to stay at home is a pretty good one!

 Jump into eight untouched ocean locations and discover the unbounded mysteries of these depths.
 In fact, developers E-Line Media actually partnered with Blue Planet makers BBC Studios and some of the leading ocean experts, to create something that is both educational and jaw-dropping.

-If you haven't played Monument Valley before, I envy you.
-That first peacefully euphoric experience of firing it up and watching this gorgeous, perplexing perspective puzzler unfold before your eyes is a moment that's hard to forget.
+Monument Valley 2 takes that same gorgeous, perplexing perspective puzzler you loved in the original game and expands on every element.
 It is an excellent, meditative, mindful time that refuses to let go of your attention until the credits roll.